-The mission of Nena & Co. is to design and create luxury products while celebrating different cultures and supporting Artisans with sustainable work.
-Ali, the Founder and CEO of Nena & Co., chose to celebrate Mexico because of the special influence it had on her life as a young girl.
+Our mission is to design and create luxury products while celebrating different cultures and supporting Artisans around the world.
+Ali, the Founder and CEO of Nena & Co., introduced Mexico as a new country we work with because of the special influence it had on her life as a young girl.
 Since Nena & Co. grew out of a passion for her Guatemalan Heritage, she knew she couldn’t leave out Mexico as this country and its people have been good to her and her family.
 As a result, she went in search of talented Artisans and created the Mexico Collection!

 Listening To Customer Feedback

 Ever since the first launch of the Mexico Collection in 2019, Ali and the whole Nena team have appreciated the feedback that has been given from our loyal Nena & Co. community.
 We hear you and we see you.
 Since then, we've worked tirelessly to make some positive changes to this collection.
 We can’t wait to share the improvements and what we’ve been up to!

 After months of development, we’re bringing tumbled Painthorse leather to our Mexico Collection.
 The process of tumbling is to maintain the strength and durability we love but soften the leather for a pre-broken in effect.
 This new leather is soft and flexible but sturdy as ever!

 As we’ve been working with the talented Artisans in Oaxaca for nearly a year, we’ve been able to fine-tune the processes and operations of our relationship.
 Now we are ready to announce a 2021 pricing decrease along with the launch of our Tumbled Painthorse collection!
 The savings and efficiencies we have discovered in everything from packaging to shipping have enabled us to open up the Mexico Collection to additional customers’ budgets, without any change to the Artisans’ compensation.